natstar93/natstar93.github.io/_posts/2016-03-02-refactoring.markdown

 image-subtitle:
 ---

+I've been doing a lot of linting on a repo we're upgrading to Node.
+This mainly involves changing things to the ES6 syntax.
+I used airbnb eslint to help me flag stylistic errors and remaining ES5 code.

-Here are a couple of ways of refactoring an ES5 setTimeout function.
+Here are a couple of ways of refactoring an ES5 setTimeout function which I found particularly interesting.

 ### Original ES5 code